Ronakneema/Ronakneema/README.md

 <h1 align="center">Hi 👋, I'm Ronak Neema</h1>
 <h3 align="center">A passionate FullStack developer from India with 3 years of industry experience in web development.</h3>

-🔭 I’m currently working on:
-Pursuing a master's in computer science from the University of Colorado, Denver, USA.
+🔭 I’m currently Pursuing a master's in computer science from the University of Colorado, Denver, USA.
-👯 I’m looking to collaborate on:
-Fullstack projects, Summer Internship opportunities
-🌱 I’m currently learning:
-DSA and Python.
+👯 I’m looking to collaborate on Fullstack projects, Summer Internship opportunities 🌱 I’m currently learning: DSA and Python.

 - 📫 How to reach me **ronak.neema@ucdenver.edu or neemaronak17@gmail.com**